 State of Texas §

-County of Bexar S
+County of Bexar §

-Public Street or Alley Encroachment Permit
+Public Street or A lley Encroachment Pern nit

-This Right-of-Way Encroachment Permit is issued under Sec.
+This Right of Way Encroachment Permit is issued under Sec.
 37-3 of the City Code of San Antonio, Texas.

-It authorizes Permittee to construct, maintain, repair, replace, and reconstruct the Permitted Encroachment on the Affected Right of Way.
+It authorizes Permittee to construct, maintain, repair, replace, and reconstruct the Permitted Encroachment on the Affected Right-of-Way.
 This permit has indefinite duration and may be revoked only by action of City Council.

-Delegated Authority City Code of Sar
+Delegated Authority: City Antoni Code io , Tex

-Delegated Authority: Antonio, Texa is § 37-3

 Name of Permittee:

 Address of Permittee:

-Description of Permitted
+Description Of Permitted Encroachment:

-Encroachment:

-Description of Affected Right of Way: -
+Description of Affected Right-of-Way:

 City of San Antonio

-Вү:
+By:

 Printed

 Name:

 Title:

 Date:

 State of Texas

 County of Bexar

-This instrument was acknowledged be
+This instrument was acknowledged before me this date by of the

-City of San Antonio in the capacity the rein stated and on behalf of that entity.
+City of San Antonio in the capacity therein stated and on behalf of that entity.

-Date:
+Date: ×

+Notary Public State of Fexas

 My Commission Expires: